destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 ### 🎤 Interview

-- Why using form library (like Formik) is often preferable over creating forms without such library?
+- Why using form library (like Formik) is preferable over creating forms only by hand?
-- What are Wizard Forms and why use them rather than regular forms?
 - What is the Button default type and why it is important in the context of forms?
 - What is the Difference between Controlled Input and Uncontrolled input?
 - Does it make sense to validate forms on the frontend if advanced users can disable it?